delperdang/lexcredendi/README.md

 #### Shutdown Procedures

-Run `scripts/shutdown_hard.ps1` to destroy all containers, volumes, and images
+Run `scripts/shutdown.ps1` to destroy all containers, volumes, and images

-Run `scripts/shutdown_soft.ps1` to destroy all containers and images

 ## Configuration